 Do I have to learn Python?

 Well, to be honest: yes - at least to a certain basic degree.
-People have suggested to change Check_MK such that checks can be written in other languages, as well.
+People have suggested to change Check_MK such that checks can be written in other languages as well.
 I understand this request very well.
 But from a technical point of view I cannot image how such an integration could be done in a clean, simple and performant way.
 Check_MK's checks are not standalone programs or scripts but are closely integrated into the check mechanism.
 They need to have access to some of Check_MK's internal functions.
-And at the end, for each host one Python program will be created by combining a base and all checks used by that host into one new program.
-That feature saves about 75% of the CPU ressources when compared to directly calling check_mk for checking.
+At the end, for each host one Python program will be created by combining a base and all checks used by this host into one new program.
+This feature saves about 75% of the CPU ressources when compared to directly calling check_mk for checking.

 Each check consists at least of the following three components: